penk/LoremIpsum36/README.md

 > [!CAUTION]
 > To maintain the low profile of the board, the MCU (RP2040-Zero) must be soldered **on the front (top)** side of the PCB, with its components facing **downwards**.

-> The boot/reset button should face the bottom side of the keyboard.
-Double-check alignment before soldering to avoid incorrect placement.
+The boot/reset button should face the bottom side of the keyboard.
+Double-check alignment before soldering to avoid incorrect placement:

 ![](images/soldering.jpg)